cmdevries/markovify/README.md

 # Markovify
-Fetch text from p tags in URLs and generate text using markov chains with transition probabilities learned from the text.
+Fetch text from p tags in URLs and generate text using large language models or markov chains with content learned from the text.

 ## Usage
 The program takes a list of URLs to scrape via command line arguments.